quangle-lab/pennythefinbot/README.md

 - Send the answer to a dedicated group chat (or channel) set in the configuration

 ### promptHandler
-- Build both user and system prompts before calling the llm
+- Build both user and system prompts before calling the LLM
 - Prompts are used for: transaction classification, intent detection, spending analytics (with sub-intent), budget analytics, monthly budget setup, enrich the context and instruction database

 ### llmHandler